How to make realistic paper roses from various papers and materials.

 Following photos, the outer petals are cut out, a small cut is made in the bottom of the petal.
 The resulting two pieces are glued by drawing one edge over the other.

-The top edges of the petal is curled with scissors and your thumb.
+The top edges of the petal are curled with scissors and your thumb.

 The inner pedals: cut 3 or 4 circles as shown.
 The center is cut out so that you have a round piece as shown.